Root Canals in Jonesboro

 Do you perform emergency root canals?

-Dr. Bartels and his team are here to help emergency patients get the relief they need, and that does often mean performing root canal therapy.
+At Anthony Bartels Family Dentistry, we are here to help emergency patients get the relief they need, and that does often mean performing root canal therapy.

 If you or a loved one is feeling sensitivity or pain, we encourage you to contact our Jonesboro dental office right away at (870) 932-9911.
 We leave time open in our schedule to accommodate emergency patients, and we can often provide root canals or other dental treatment the same day if it's necessary.
 Even if you've never visited our dental office before, we welcome and look forward to helping new emergency patients feel better and smile with confidence again.